-ABOUT OUR WILDLANDS WORK
+ABOUT OUR PUBLIC LANDS WORK

-As the coming century of global warming threatens to accelerate the extinction crisis, we believe the highest and best use of wild lands is to provide safe harbor for species by protecting the ecological systems upon which they and we ultimately depend.
-To this end, our advocacy directly confronts land uses that harm species and ecosystems — from off-road vehicle use and livestock grazing to industrial logging and uranium and fossil fuel extraction — while advancing precedent-setting litigation, policies, and strategic collaborations to usher in a hopeful new era of biodiversity conservation for our wildlands.
+As the coming century of global warming threatens to accelerate the extinction crisis, we believe the highest and best use of public lands is to provide safe harbor for species by protecting the ecological systems upon which they and we ultimately depend.
+To this end, our advocacy directly confronts land uses that harm species and ecosystems — from off-road vehicle use and livestock grazing to industrial logging and uranium and fossil fuel extraction — while advancing precedent-setting litigation, policies, and strategic collaborations to usher in a hopeful new era of biodiversity conservation for our public lands system.
 We work toward a future in which species and ecosystems are finally afforded primacy among public lands priorities.

 HOW WE DO IT

 • Analyzing and commenting on agency decisions

 - Sued the Trump administration over the border wall and border-wall prototypes to protect endangered species, including jaguars, ocelots and Quino checkerspot butterflies, and challenge the administration’s illegal waiver of environmental laws and unconstitutional actions.
 In addition to harming wildlife and public lands, the wall damages human rights, civil liberties, native lands, local businesses and international relations.